Home » Drones In Tanzania

 1.0 APPLICATION

-Application be made to the conservation commissioner attaching copies of the permits from Ministry of Defense, Filming Board, and TCAA
+Application be made to the conservation commissioner attaching copies of the permits from the Ministry of Defense, Filming Board, and TCAA

 2.0 VALIDITY OF PERMIT